Masaaki Suzuki

-Masaaki Suzuki (鈴木 雅明, Suzuki Masaaki) is a Japanese organist, harpsichordist and conductor, and the founder and music director of the Bach Collegium Japan.
+Masaaki Suzuki (鈴木 雅明, Suzuki Masaaki) is a Japanese organist, harpsichordist, conductor, and the founder and music director of the Bach Collegium Japan.
 With this ensemble he is recording the complete choral works of Johann Sebastian Bach for the Swedish label BIS Records, for which he is also recording Bach's concertos, orchestral suites, and solo works for harpsichord and organ.
 He is also an artist-in-residence at Yale University and the principal guest conductor of its Schola Cantorum, and has conducted orchestras and choruses around the world.

 Biography

 Suzuki was born in Kobe to parents who were both Protestant Christians and amateur musicians; his father had worked professionally as a pianist.
 Suzuki has as an adult joined the Reformed Church in Japan, a Calvinist denomination.
 Masaaki Suzuki began playing organ professionally at church services at the age of 12.
 He earned degrees in composition and organ at the Tokyo National University of Fine Arts and Music, then earned Soloist Diplomas at the Sweelinck Conservatory in Amsterdam, where he studied harpsichord and organ with Ton Koopman and Piet Kee and improvisation with Klaas Bolt.